Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation

 \section{Background}

-As a preliminary, we give a brief review of the Wigner quantum dynamics and the physical intuition behind SPA.
-The $N$-body Wigner function is defined by the Weyl-Wigner transform of density matrix $\rho(\bx, \by, t)$:
+As a preliminary, we give a brief review of the Wigner dynamics and the physical intuition behind SPA.
+The $N$-body Wigner function is defined by the Weyl-Wigner transform of normalized density matrix $\rho(\bx, \by, t)$,

 with the spatial dimension $d$ and the dimensionality of phase space $\tD =2 Nd$.
 The quantum dynamics of the Wigner function is governed by the Wigner equation,